This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Court Policy Committee

-The Court Policy Committee was established to oversee five new standing committees.
-At the strategic level, this Committee is the peak policy making body within the Court.
-The Committee's role is to support the Chief Justice in the administration of the Court and to provide strategic advice and policy direction, particularly in relation to legislative, procedural and administrative changes likely to affect the Family Court and its users.
+At the strategic level, this committee is the peak policy making body within the Court.
+The committee's role is to support the Chief Justice in the administration of the Court and to provide strategic advice and policy direction, particularly in relation to legislative, procedural and administrative changes likely to affect the Family Court and its users.

 - The Honourable Chief Justice Diana Bryant AO (Chair)